Clickky

-Clickky is a full-stack platform for advertisers and publishers, which offers programmatic, performance and video solutions.
-Currently, Clickky focuses on the developing of its own SSP and RTB Marketplace.
+Clickky was a Ukrainian full-stack platform for advertisers and publishers, which offered programmatic, performance and video advertising.
+Clickky focused on the developing of its own Supply-side platform (SSP) and Real-time bidding (RTB) Marketplace.
+The site was closed down in 2022.

-The company was founded by Vadim Rogovskiy in 2010.
-Clickky has offices in New York, Moscow, Mumbai and Beijing, with the R&D office in Odessa, Ukraine.
-According to the Dealbook of Ukraine, Clickky made the list of Ukrainian IT companies with the most revenue abroad.
+Clickky was based in Ukraine and had offices in New York, Moscow, Mumbai and Beijing, with the R&D office in Odesa.
+As of 2016, according to the Ukraine Dealbook, Clickky made the list of Ukrainian IT companies with the most revenue abroad.

 History

 The company evolved from Clickburner ad network, which was founded in 2010 by Vadim Rogovskiy.

 In 2013, Clickky shifted its focus to mobile market, offering solutions for mobile app developers.